 Introduction

 A Container Storage Interface (CSI) Driver for Kubernetes.
 The HPE CSI Driver for Kubernetes allows you to use a Container Storage Provider (CSP) to perform data management operations on storage resources.
-The architecture of the CSI driver allows block storage vendors to implement a CSP that follows the specification (a browser friendly version).
+The architecture of the CSI driver allows block (iSCSI/FC) and file (NFS) storage vendors to implement a CSP that follows the specification (a browser friendly version).

 The CSI driver architecture allows a complete separation of concerns between upstream Kubernetes core, SIG Storage (CSI owners), CSI driver author (HPE) and the backend CSP developer.